ICC Alaska

 • Understanding of ICC history and purpose is preferred.

-• Excellent communication skills including the ability to maintain a courteous and professional
+• Excellent communication skills including the ability to maintain a courteous, professional, and diplomatic demeanor with member and affiliate organizations.

-• Excellent writing skills, including writing press releases, reports, grants and articles, are
+• Excellent writing skills are required, including writing reports, grants, and position papers, are required.

 • Ability to learn, work independently, organize, and prioritize work.

-• Problem solving abilities with high attention to detail and accuracy a must.
+• Problem solving abilities with high attention to detail and accuracy are a must.